 If you are an unmarried father and want to establish the paternity of your child or get custody or visitation rights, it is important to talk to a lawyer who is familiar with the law in this area.
 The attorneys at Huggins Law Office have experience representing unmarried fathers in child custody and visitation cases and can help you understand your rights and options.

-What Are Fathers’ Rights in Nevada?
+What are the Legal Rights of the Father in Nevada?

 Generally speaking, fathers in Nevada have the same rights as mothers when it comes to child custody and visitation.
 However, unmarried fathers may face some additional challenges when trying to establish paternity and obtain custody or visitation.